Alogani/NimGo_multithreadingattempt/README.md

   - lightweigth on memory
   - faster for I/O
 - **Drawbacks**:
-  - Code is not running parellelly (Doesn't answer necesarly the same problematics)
+  - Code is not running parellelly (Doesn't answer necessarly the same problematics)
   - No speed gain for CPU operations (instead added overhead)

 ### Compared to async/await